austinfreenet/afn-docs/afn_clonezilla_eng_log.md

 For some reason the PXE booted client NFS mount fails.
 I removed IPAPPEND from `/tftpboot/nbi_img/pxelinux.cfg/default` and it mounts fine now.
 That's probably because there's multiple ethernet adapters in this client.

+Well perhaps our custom initrd got stomped and that's why IPAPPEND doesn't work any longer.
+I went into `~/clonezilla_live_initrd_edit` and ran:

+    export UNZIP=1
+    rm -rf Clonezilla-live
+    make Clonezilla-live
+    diff -Naur Clonezilla-live/lib/live/boot/9990-networking.sh Clonezilla-live_new/lib/live/boot/9990-networking.sh

+After this clone completes we should try putting our custom initrd back in place and PXE booting the client to see if NFS mounts properly then.
+Also it looks like we're unzipping img.orig while the one that gets used during boot is img.
+We need to look into that.